TheGrandArchives/DS3CommunityPatch/README.md

 This is an open project, and all help with writing scripts for the patch changes is appreciated.
 Join The Grand Archives for discussion: https://discord.gg/NmKfgwt

-Proposed changes can be found under the Projects tab
+Proposed changes can be found under the Projects tab, instructions for making your own additions are in CONTRIBUTING.md.